rickts98/homeassistant/README.md

 - [ ] Notification to phone when washing machine is ready
 - [ ] Notification to phone when train is delayed
 - [ ] Notification to phone when
+- [ ] Notification when traffic is bad
+- [ ] Notification to phone when battery of sensor is below 5%